 Yiran Tao

 Hi there!
-I am a first year MS in Robotics (MSR) student at the Robotics Institute, Carnegie Mellon University.
+I am a second year MS in Robotics (MSR) student at the Robotics Institute, Carnegie Mellon University.
 I am working with Prof. Zackory Erickson in Robotic Caregiving and Human Interaction Lab.
-I'm fascinated by the potential of robots to collaborate with humans, which is why my current research focuses on developing robot learning algorithms for shared control.
+I'm fascinated by the potential of robots to collaborate with humans, which is why my current research focuses on developing robot learning algorithms for Human-Robot Interaction (HRI).

 I obtained my bachelor's degree from Wuhan University, China, where I am fortunate to be advised by Prof. Zhenzhong Chen to work on computer vision research.
 I also spent half a year at Harvard University as well as MIT as a visiting undergraduate student, and was fortunate to be advised by Prof. Hanspeter Pfister to work on biomedical image analysis.